cloudreve/docs/en/getting-started/install.md

 * `stderr_logfile`: path to the error log
 * `stdout_logfile`: path to the usual log

-To start the supervisor via the global configuration file.
+Start the supervisor via the global configuration file.

 ```bash
 supervisord -c /etc/supervisord.conf
 ```

-In future you can manage the Cloudreve process with the following command.
+In the future you can manage the Cloudreve process with the following command.

 ```bash
 # Start